CybershoesVR/Quest_SDK_Unity2020-1_XRplugin_Example/README.md

-# Cybershoes Quest SDK Developer Handbook for Unity
+# Cybershoes Quest SDK Developer Handbook for Unity using XR plugin
 *Tested in Unity 2020.1.6f1*
 If your game is using the Oculus Utilities Plugin check out the example project at: https://github.com/CybershoesVR/Quest_SDK_Unity_Example